KiranCS-17/identity-managment/README.md

 40. All UE specific application context static subscription configuration in profile including agreed named IP and Ports or static APN/DNN used to activate knowledge base authorization challenges.
 41. UE's Digital Twin based authorization.
+42. Core network operator managed whitelist and blacklist of DTIs or allowed DTIs driven from subscriber provisioning context including allowed IMSI, MSISDN,IMEI,ME-ID as DTI as pre-provisioning context.